-- Car expenses: You depend on your car to get you to and from showings.
+- Car expenses – You depend on your car to get you to and from showings.
 You might even drive clients from house to house.
-Your car and the expenses related to using it for your business are a top consideration when it comes to taxes.
+Your car and the expenses incurred from using it for your business are a top consideration when it comes to taxes.
 You can take either a standard mileage deduction or itemize all your car-related expenses.

-- Career/business development expenses via seminars, conferences, conventions, and the like: Whether you’re there to learn, network, or grow your business, these expenses can be deducted.
+- Career/business development expenses – These include seminars, conferences, conventions, and other professional development courses.
+Whether you’re there to learn, network, or grow your business, these expenses can be deducted.

-- Training or education expenses (tuition, books/software, and so on): You can take deductions for education so long as it furthers your career and your professional and business objectives.
+- Training or education expenses – Ex.
+Tuition, books/software, and other course-related expenses.
+You can take deductions for education so long as it advances your career and your professional and business objectives.

-- Marketing expenses: Real estate agents rely on marketing strategy to advertise their business.
-The marketing and advertising can be traditional or digital.
+- Marketing expenses – Real estate agents rely on a strong marketing strategy to advertise their business.
+Marketing and advertising can be traditional or digital.
 Either way, these costs can be deducted.

-- Home office expenses: You have two options—regular or simplified.
+- Home office expenses – You have two options for this deduction—regular or simplified.
 Choose the option that gives you the bigger deduction.
 Read also: Did Tax Reform Change the Deductions for Your Home Office?

-- Software expenses: You’ll need software to manage your business.
-Many clients prefer to view houses online, or take virtual tours.
+- Software expenses – You’ll need software to manage your business.
+Many clients prefer to view houses online or take virtual tours.
 To accommodate your client base, you’ll need the right software—and it’s deductible!
 Learn about depreciating the cost of software here.